A design for the beach, for all the people.

 The Žurkovo area is famous for its coastal path which passes alongside various beaches.
 According to some, the most beautiful of them, Svežanj beach, has undergone a designer intervention.

-The town is characterised by the typical Adriatic landscape, with rocky coves and pebbly shorelines at the bottom of the bay, surrounded by dense macchia.
+The place is characterised by the typical Adriatic landscape, with rocky coves and pebbly shorelines at the bottom of the bay, surrounded by dense macchia.
 Although the cove is located between a large dry dock shipyard on the west and an oil finery on the east, this place is dominated by a primaeval Mediterranean serenity.
 Here the cove is not flooded with tourists, but it offers a refuge for the local people, workers, students and pensioners and obliges the designers to take a particularly careful approach based on detailed analysis and collaborative strategies.